 3. Chillblains: Ground-targeted AOE that applies chill for 4 seconds default and poison for 6 seconds default, and it’s AOE.
 Use this on mobs that heal and/or need to be kited.
 It also applies a poison combo field, which can be chained with Putrid Mark to apply weakness.

-4. Putrid Mark: Ground-targeted AOE that counts as a blast combo finisher and does decent damage, transfers all conditions from the necromancer to a target, and transfers one condition from each ally close to the triggered mark to a target.
-Probably the most overlooked staff attack.
-In a coordinated group, this can essentially act as a party-wide single-condition cleanse.
+4. Putrid Mark: Ground-targeted AOE that counts as a blast combo finisher and does decent damage, transfers three conditions from the necromancer to a target.
 The blast combo finisher can be used with Chillblains to apply weakness.

 5. Reaper’s Mark: Ground-targeted AOE that fears for 1 second default.
 Probably the best interrupt in the game.
 Very useful for pushing back and controlling AOE packs.
-It used to always work on bosses, but it’s now limited by defiant, a buff typically on champion and boss mobs that needs to be worn down by crowd-control abilities before the mob is vulnerable to crowd control.
+With that said, make sure not to use it in a way that scatters mobs and makes them more difficult to AOE.
+One way this can be avoided is by applying cripple, chill or immobilize to a pack before fearing.
+This ability is limited on bosses by defiant, a buff typically on champion and boss mobs that needs to be worn down by crowd-control abilities before the mob is vulnerable to crowd control.
 It’s particularly awesome with the trait Terror, as explained in III.
 Traits.

 2. Feast: Applies weakness and does decent direct damage in an AOE around the necromancer, and gives life force if it hits an enemy.
 As long as getting in melee range isn’t a problem, using this on cooldown for the life force and weakness is ideal.